College and Career

 My teachers say I should read more, but I dislike reading.
 Why don’t I like it more?

 CCS knows students are asking these questions, so tools that lead to answers are available.
-A university-style organization of the CCS curriculum, the Warrior Institute is designed to help students answer these questions well before they graduate from CCS.
-Naviance is the primary online program that students use within the Warrior Institute.
+Naviance is the primary online program that students use to answer these questions well before they graduate from CCS.
 Throughout their years in secondary school, CCS students use Naviance to plan for college and career (What do I want to be when I grow up?), apply for scholarships beginning in middle school (How will I pay for college?), and take assessments on their personality type, career aptitude, and learning style (Why don’t I like to read more?).
 See the College and Career Office for login credentials.
 Log in at: Naviance.

 For today’s young workers, the surest path to a good job and satisfying career runs through college.
 “The Rising Cost of Not Going to College”